Conformal Prediction in Hierarchical Classification with Constrained Representation Complexity: Introduction

 \section{Introduction}

 In multi-class classification, a classifier can be uncertain about the predicted class label for a given test instance.
-In such cases, it can be beneficial to return set-valued predictions, i.e. sets of classes rather than individual classes.
-This is particularly relevant in hierarchical classification, where the class space is organized in a hierarchical structure, such as in medical diagnosis, where diseases are organized in a tree structure based on the International Classification of Diseases (ICD)~\citep{who78icd9}.
-In hierarchical classification, set-valued predictions are often limited to specific internal nodes in the hierarchy.
-Such sets have a clear semantic interpretation and can be constructed using efficient inference algorithms~\citep{freitas07hc,bi15bohmlc,rangwala17lhc,yang17cautioushmc,wang21hierarchical,valmadre22hierarchical}.
-However, restricting predictions in this way can affect performance.
-For this reason, some authors allow any subset of classes as a prediction in hierarchical classification~\citep{oh17topkhc}.
-Recently, a set-valued prediction framework for hierarchical classification that makes a compromise between the two aforementioned extremes has been proposed~\citep{mortier22svprc}.
-Compared to approaches that predict a single node of the hierarchy, this framework allows the user to restrict the representation complexity of a predicted set.
-The main idea is to return a restricted number of internal nodes of the hierarchy as candidate sets instead of a single node.
-However, this framework lacks a formal statistical guarantee and relies on well-calibrated probabilistic models.
+In such cases, it can be beneficial to return set-valued predictions, i.e.\ sets of classes rather than individual classes.
+This is particularly relevant in hierarchical classification, where the class space is organised in a hierarchical structure, such as in medical diagnosis, where diseases are organised in a tree structure based on the International Classification of Diseases (ICD)~\citep{who78icd9}.

+In hierarchical classification, set-valued predictions are often restricted to internal nodes of the hierarchy.
+Such predictions have a clear semantic interpretation and can be computed using efficient inference algorithms~\citep{freitas07hc,bi15bohmlc,rangwala17lhc,yang17cautioushmc,wang21hierarchical,valmadre22hierarchical}.
+However, a restriction of this kind can affect efficiency when the classifier is uncertain between classes in different branches of the hierarchy.
+In these cases, predicting a single internal node typically yields large and uninformative sets.

+To address this, some approaches allow any subset of classes as predictions, which improves flexibility but comes at the cost of higher semantic complexity and reduced interpretability~\citep{oh17topkhc}.
+More recently, a set-based utility maximisation framework has been proposed that makes a compromise between the two aforementioned extremes by introducing the notion of representation complexity~\citep{mortier22svprc}.
+The assumption behind this notion is that inner nodes of a hierarchy have semantic meaning and can therefore be used as meaningful stand-alone predictions.
+By limiting the number of internal nodes used to represent a prediction, the proposed framework allows users to control the trade-off between efficiency and interpretability.

+To illustrate the usefulness of representation complexity, consider the PlantCLEF 2015 dataset~\citep{goeau15lifeclef}.
+This dataset consists of over one hundred thousand images representing 1,000 species of trees, herbs, and ferns native to the Western European region and is characterised by significant class ambiguity, making accurate predictions on species level often impossible.
+In Figure~\ref{fig:ill}, an example image is shown corresponding to the \emph{Lotus corniculatus} species.
+Using our proposed algorithms, two set-valued predictions were computed, with a restricted representation complexity of $r=1$ and $r\leq3$, respectively.
+The former yields the root node of the hierarchy, i.e.\ all 1,000 species, and is completely uninformative.
+Increasing the representation complexity to three improves efficiency and yields the prediction $\{\emph{Lotus corniculatus},\emph{Tulipa sylvestris}, \emph{Ficaria verna}\}$, i.e., three visually-related species including the true label.